 Then I reached the section that described event processing.
 It was a clear description of how to actually implement the protocol.
 It looked easy enough to translate the words into code.
 I could use Dennis Ritchie’s streams concept to glue the protocol together and get something that was smaller, easier, and more Unix-like than the BSD stuff.

-I decided I would write the TCP/IP from scratch.
+I decided I’d write the TCP/IP from scratch.

 Guess what my management had to say about my decision?